 Alexander Turnbull Library – Manuscripts and Pictorial / 686 images of maps, significant locations, people and events.

 Ako | Learn Te Reo Māori - A Māori language class for intermediate-level learners, presented by Pānia Papa.

 Our Poutiaki Reo, Paraone Gloyne, presents TARINGA, a weekly, bilingual podcast produced entirely by kaimahi at Te Wānanga o Aotearoa.

-re-recorded in Māori and skyrocketed to the top of the Official New Zealand Album Chart.
+re-recorded in te reo Māori and skyrocketed to the top of the Official New Zealand Album Chart.

-The creator of /Anthems Dame Mohi says Anthems Week is the ongoing celebration of our nation’s heritage language, using the accessibility and power of popular music to increase the reach of our unique cultural identity to all of Aotearoa.
+The creator of Waiata/Anthems Dame Hinewehi Mohi says Waiata Anthems Week is the ongoing celebration of our nation’s heritage language, using the accessibility and power of popular music to increase the reach of our unique cultural identity to all of Aotearoa.

 Disclaimers and Copyright

 While every endeavour has been taken by the Central Hawke's Bay District Council to ensure that the information on this website is accurate and up to date, Central Hawke's Bay District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Central Hawke's Bay District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © Central Hawke's Bay District Council - www.chblibrary.co.nz / +64 06 858 9154 / email@example.com